 Businesses face many easement restrictions such as parking lots, walkways, or dominant tenement.
 Many disputes occur over encroachments, boundary lines, when rights of adjoining owners’ building [A] illegally intrudes the property [B] of another, and property access, and restrictions.
 Stone & Sallus easement attorneys handle easement disputes.
 Hire our legal team to protect your rights.
 We represent landlords, tenants, owners, developers, corporations, and other entities.
-Call or chat with us in a free consultation.
+Call or chat with us in a consultation.
 We are ready to advocate for your easement rights.

 What is an Easement?